 This seasonal spectacle under the JFX will feature more than 100 vendors for grazing, and, like last year, will have unique attractions (think cooking tutorials, barbecue contests, oyster shucking demonstrations, and story time for kids) on the first Sunday of every month.
 In between perusing produce and mingling with makers, indulge in bites from the likes of Migue’s Magnificent Mini Donuts, Dooby’s, and Blacksauce Kitchen.

-Fresh finds: Though the boys behind Ekiben are hardly farmers’ market newbies, they will be setting up shop under the JFX this season.
-Other new noshes on display will include veggies from Bacarella Farms, sweet treats from La Bohemia Bakery, cold-pressed juices from Gundalow, and produce from Reisterstown’s Rastafarmi, and spirits from Baltimore Whiskey Company.
+Fresh finds: Be on the lookout for noshes including steamed buns by Ekiben, veggies from Bacarella Farms, sweet treats from La Bohemia Bakery, produce from Reisterstown’s Rastafarmi, and spirits from Baltimore Whiskey Company.
 Underneath the Jones Falls Expressway between Holliday and Saratoga streets, Sundays through December from 7 a.m. to 12 p.m.